How Self Help Can Get You a More Favorable Divorce Settlement or Ruling

-By Orlando Family Lawyer Eduardo J. Mejias
+By Orlando Divorce Attorney Eduardo J. Mejias

-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

-How To Communicate With Your Family Law Attorney
+(1) Communicate With Your Family Law Attorney

 Family law, more so than other areas of law, requires communication and cooperation between the attorney and the client.
 Unlike other types of lawyers, family law attorneys must react to ongoing events and fluid situations.
 A client facing a DUI charge repeatedly discusses the same event to his attorney: the night he enjoyed a couple of drinks at the local watering hole and was pulled over while driving home.

 Conversely, a client of a divorce attorney deals with events during the course of the marriage, during the divorce proceedings, as well as future situations that may arise well after the divorce (e.g., the sale of the marital home or the date that child support obligation terminates for one of the parents).
 The breadth of facts that a the client needs to communicate to the family law attorney demands an open, honest, and harmonious attorney-client relationship.
-The family law client can take the following three steps to be sure of being on the “on the same page” with the attorney:
+The family law client should take the next three steps to be sure of being on the “on the same page” with the attorney:

-Present All Court Documents At The Initial Consultation
+(2) Present All Court Documents At The Initial Consultation

 This may seem obvious to some, but too many potential family law clients neglect to do this when consulting with their lawyers.
-In a pending divorce or family law issues, it is the prospective client’s responsibility to obtain all of the documents that have been filed with the court.
+In a pending divorce or other family law issues, it is the client’s responsibility to obtain all of the documents that have been filed with the court.
 This is because the client has a more direct access to the documents, thus is in a better position to find them.

 Furthermore, we cannot provide precise legal advice until we have reviewed what has been filed in your case.
 Can you imagine a doctor making a diagnosis without first examining the patient?
 If you do not have all of the pleadings and motions in your case, you can have the clerk of the court in your county print copies for you.
 These copies usually only cost a dollar per page.

-Provide Your Attorney With Basic Information And Your Long-Term Objectives.
+(3) Provide Your Attorney With Basic Information And Your Long-Term Objectives.

-Stick to the Plan
+(4) Stick to the Plan

 How quickly do you think you will arrive at your intended destination if you keep making unnecessary side trips?
-I spend a great deal of time keeping my current clients focused on the big picture.
+To avoid side trips, I spend a great deal of time keeping my current clients focused on the big picture.
 I often advise them not to allow a one-time inconsequential event (e.g., “look at what he texted me!”) to distract them from what we’re trying to accomplish.
 You hire a family law attorney for his or her knowledge, insight, and experience.
 Trust your lawyer to be able to distinguish between what is truly important, and what is merely an unpleasant distraction.